 Legal Aid is no longer available to assist parties to obtain a divorce and many people are left to deal with this on their own.
 Sadly, therefore not only do you have to deal with the effects of the breakdown of your marriage which is very stressful in itself, you also have to manage the legal process when applying for a divorce.

-You must have a valid ground for a divorce and show that there is a good reason for ending your marriage.
+You must have a valid ground for a divorce and show there is a good reason for ending your marriage.
 When you apply for a divorce you'll need to prove that your marriage has broken down and give one of the following 5 reasons.

 You can give 5 grounds for a divorce.

 Please note that you can not give adultery as a reason if you lived with your husband or wife for 6 months after you found out about that they have committed the act of adultery.

 Please note you can still claim desertion if you have lived together for up to a total of 6 months in this 2.5 year period.

 Filing for a Divorce - Filling in the Divorce Petition

 You will need to file for divorce and you do this by filling in a Divorce Petition.
 You can find this form here.
 Affordable Law for You can help you to either fill in the Petition or check your Petition prior to your filing your Petition at Court.
 If your Petition is incorrectly filled in it will be returned by the Court.

 • Husband or wife's full name and address